I absolutely love Greek food and was

 Ingredients:

-18 oz. box frozen chopped spinach, thawed
+18 oz. box frozen chopped spinach, thawed16 oz. feta cheese

 16 oz. fat-free cottage cheese